What are Dividend Aristocrats and Should You Own Them?

 Mark has shared his comprehensive list of top dividend ETFs from the U.S. and Canada to earn cash for life.

-We consider the ProShares S&P 500 Dividend Aristocrats ETF (NOBL) from his list to be the best dividend ETF, because it provides investors with diversification benefits of an ETF while remaining focused on the Dividend Aristocrats.
+At Sure Dividend we consider the ProShares S&P 500 Dividend Aristocrats ETF (NOBL) from his list to be the best dividend ETF, because it provides investors with diversification benefits of an ETF while remaining focused on the Dividend Aristocrats.

 With all this in mind, everyone knows about the common Dividend Aristocrat stocks to buy and hold.
 Everyone writes about Johnson & Johnson, Procter & Gamble and Coca-Cola to own.